 Bosch Serie 4 WTH85200AU 8kg Heat Pump Dryer

 On the lower end of the price spectrum for heat pump dryers, you’ll find the Bosch 8kg capacity model.
 It’s boasted for a 7-star energy rating, with an energy consumption of 150kWh per year on the Cottons Extra Dry cycle.
-You can expect to pay around $44 per year according to the Standard Test, which is half of what you’d be paying for the condenser dryer mentioned above.

 The 8kg model features a fully electronic operation with an easy-to-use program selector for standard, timed and special programs including – Mixed Load, Sportswear, Super40, Wool and Delicates.
 It also offers an anti-crease cycle that runs for 120 minutes at the end of a program.
 The LED-Display shows the remaining time and it features a 24 hour end time delay option.
 The AutoDry system allows the machine to save time and energy by using its sensors to gauge the moisture level in the drum and automatically stop the drying cycle once it’s complete.
 For safety, it’s equipped with a child lock and automatic drum stop when the door is opened.

 - Dimensions (HxWxD): 2 x 59.8 x 59.9 cm (65.2 cm with door frame)

 - RRP: $1,899*